sanjucs/ml-tools/notes/dl/normalization.md

 The layer norm calculates the normalization statistics for each data sample in the layer separately.
 The layer normalization method doesn't rely on mini-batch size and doesn't necessitate the calculations of running statistics for inference.

 ## Instance normalization
-The instance norm is a normalization process done on each feature and each data sample in the mini-batch.
+The instance norm is a normalization process that runs for each feature and each data sample in the mini-batch.

 ## Group normalization
-The group normalization technique is defined as a normalization technique that falls somewhere between layer and instance normalization.
+The group normalization technique is defined as a normalization technique that falls somewhere between layer and instance normalizations.
 Instead of calculating normalization statistics for each feature, the group norm calculates them for a group of features.

 ---
 ## Reference